 However, in Darwin’s view, this problem was only an ostensible one, because he believed that the difficulty would be resolved in the future.
 For that reason, he claimed as a sort of alibi that, the history of the Earth was not preserved well in the fossil record.

-According to Darwin, complex organic entities had indeed appeared long before the formation of Cambrian strata, and their fossil remains must have been left behind somewhere in the oldest—and so far, unknown—sedimentary rocks laid down in the history of the Earth.6 He assumed that pre-Cambrian fossil beds had been altered due to heat and pressure—much as sedimentary limestone is transformed into metamorphic marble—for which reason all traces of fossils in those rocks might well have been eradicated.
+According to Darwin, complex organic entities had indeed appeared long before the formation of Cambrian strata, and their fossil remains must have been left behind somewhere in the oldest—and so far, unknown—sedimentary rocks laid down in the history of the Earth.

 He therefore maintained that all the major animal groups had erroneously been ascribed as appearing during the Cambrian Period.
-One day, according to Darwin, detailed fossil researches and excavations would inevitably reveal those missing specimens.7
+One day, according to Darwin, detailed fossil researches and excavations would inevitably reveal those missing specimens.

 But Darwin was wrong!

 Our current knowledge regarding the pre-Cambrian is doubtless much more complete than it was in Darwin’s time.
 Ever since then, enormous research has been conducted into pre-Cambrian fossils—and the emerging results have actually made the problems facing evolutionists even more difficult, rather than resolving Darwin’s original concerns.
-New Cambrian fossil beds were discovered in Canada, Greenland and China.8
+New Cambrian fossil beds were discovered in Canada, Greenland and China.

-Darwin thought that the evidence necessary to prove his theory would be obtained through future fossil discoveries.
-However, improvements in technology and advances in the fields of genetics, biology, biochemistry and medicine, and the wide-ranging fossil findings, all revealed facts that would totally eliminate his theory.
+| | Darwin thought that the evidence necessary to prove his theory would be obtained through future fossil discoveries.
+However, improvements in technology and advances in the fields of genetics, biology, biochemistry and medicine, and the wide-ranging fossil findings, all revealed facts that would totally eliminate his theory. |

 All that was obtained from the pre-Cambrian was a number of single-celled organisms.
 There was no trace of any fossil similar to Cambrian ones, or which could be regarded as their ancestors.